 Stars: Tom & Jerry

-Watch ‘Mouse in Manhattan’ yourself and tell me what you think:
+Watch an excerpt from ‘Jerry’s Diary’ yourself and tell me what you think: